JonathanReeve/course-computational-literary-analysis/_texts/moonstone.md

 recognise as property; so that, strictly speaking, I have lost nothing at all.
 If I could have had my own way, I would have kept my adventure to myself–I shrink from all this fuss and publicity.
-But Mr. Luker made HIS injuries public, and my injuries, as the necessary consequence, have been proclaimed in their turn.
+But Mr. Luker made _His_ injuries public, and my injuries, as the necessary consequence, have been proclaimed in their turn.
 I have become the property of the newspapers, until the gentle reader gets sick of the subject.
 I am very sick indeed of it myself.
 May the gentle reader soon be like me!
 And